codedownio/aeson-typescript/README.md

          | Product String Char a
          | Record { testOne   :: Double
                   , testTwo   :: Bool
+                  -- | This docstring will go into the generated TypeScript!
                   , testThree :: D a
                   } deriving Eq
 ```